BioImage-Archive/bia-integrator/api/Readme.md

     http://localhost:8080/v2/auth/user/register
 ```

-You should be able to authenticate using the email/password above at http://localhost:8080/docs (Authenticate button)
+You should be able to authenticate using the email/password above at http://localhost:8080/docs (Authorize button)

 ## First time setup - api dev